ramiy/Charitable/readme.txt

 == Changelog ==

+= 1.2.0 =
+* You can now change the campaign creator via the Campaign management page.
+* Fixes bugs in the Donation Stats and Donors widget that causes them to include pending donations in the total.
+* Fixes a bug in the Benefactors addon that caused fixed contribution amounts to not be saved.
+* Major performance improvements in the WordPress dashboard.

 = 1.1.5 =
 * Fixes a bug that allowed people to make a donation without entering required details, or with an amount of $0 or less.